Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 QUESTIONS AND ANSWERS

 BID cannot guarantee attendance, particularly if the information and speakers were used in previous events.
 If you presented at a BID conference in the past, we highly recommend that you do not present the same content with the same speakers.
-You can help increase attendance by promoting your session using a pre-conference mailing and your own marketing vehicles (emails, tweets, sharing BID's Facebook posts, table top handouts, etc.)
+You can help increase attendance by promoting your session using a pre-conference mailing and your own marketing vehicles (e.g., emails, tweets, sharing BID's Facebook or LinkedIn posts, table top handouts, etc.)

 Speakers will receive complementary registration for the Breakin' It Down workshops and related events, The in-house conference includes continental breakfast and lunch.
 This registration is non-transferrable.